MoonPoet/xaprb-src/content/blog/2014/percona-live-recap.md

 It was great to see so many old friends at the conference.
 I wish I'd been able to spend more time with more people, as I always wish every single year.
 Many of the old traditions carry on; and we create new ones.
-Next year, join me and Kyle for a Tech WOD (workout of the day) at a local Crossfit.
-It's a great way to start the day off right at 6:30am after a late night of drinking!

 Pic credit to [LeFred](https://twitter.com/lefred/status/451911813244788736)